 Not sure what part you need?
 Let us help you find it!

-Before you use your commercial floor scrubber, we recommend that you follow a few basic safety measures.
+Before you use your floor scrubber, we recommend that you follow a few basic safety measures.
 While these aren’t inherently dangerous machines, the minimum safety gear listed below will ensure that you are protected from the most common potential issues.